AppFair/appfair.github.io/index.md

 The mechanism by which releases are communicated to the cataloging process is by opening (or re-opening) a pull request from the developer's `/App.git` fork.
 This PR will not ever be merged in the base repository; rather, it acts as a trigger to initiate the `Integration` and `Releases` phases of the App Fair process, and as a mechanism for tracking the status of the catalog request.

-The cataloging process, which is run with the permissions if the base `/App.git` repository, checks out the fork's PR changes.
+The cataloging process, which is run with the permissions in the base `/App.git` repository, checks out the fork's PR changes.
-After validating that the organization is valid (issues & discussions enabled, etc) and that the secure portions of the project (e.g., the `project.xcodeproj` and `Sources/App/AppMain.swift` files) haven't been tampered with, it will build the project using the Swift Package Manager's sandboxed build system.
+After validating that the organization is valid (issues and discussions enabled, etc) and that the secure portions of the project (e.g., the `project.xcodeproj` and `Sources/App/AppMain.swift` files) haven't been tampered with, it will build the project using the Swift Package Manager's sandboxed build system.

 If the app passes validation and is built successfully, the resulting release artifacts are then compared to the release artifacts that were built and released in the `/App.git`'s forked repository.
 If these release artifacts match the artifacts from the `/App.git`'s forked repository's release, then the fork's artifacts will be considered "trusted", and the base fair-ground will publish the `fairseal` (a SHA-256 hash of the fork's validated release artifact) for that fork's release, thereby making it eligible for inclusion in the fair-ground's catalog.